 How can I book a training session?

-Please contact Healthy Housing’s Project Officer Jenalle Anderson and she will be happy to help.
+Please contact our Project Coordinator Adam Peel and he will be happy to help.